Budgeting Monthly When You Get Paid Bi Weekly

 A bi-weekly budget doesn’t have to be much different or really any more difficult than any other type of budget.
 Let’s check out what you need to be successful with your new budget!

 First, let’s start with some clarification about how you are getting paid.

-Semimonthly pay is getting paid twice a month– usually on the 1st and the 15th.
-Bi weekly pay is getting paid every other week.
+Semi monthly means getting paid twice a month– usually on the 1st and the 15th.
+The definition of bi weekly pay is getting paid every other week.

 All that change had me scratching my head like, whaaaaaaat?